 No single discipline can understand today’s complex water issues that impact the economics, health, and culture of a region.
-That is why CWI research is guided by the multidisciplinary research team of its Faculty Fellows.
+For example, CWI research incorporates the interdisciplinary research team of its Faculty Fellows.
 We still support single researchers working on specific issues; however, the problem of managing a finite resource to meet multiple demands requires a more holistic approach.
-Here are examples of ongoing CWI projects:

-Partnerships with other Fresno State organizations help CWI strengthen projects, such as testing agricultural water products at the Center for Irrigation Technology (CIT) and Water, Energy, and Technology (WET) Center.
-Click here for collaborative projects.
+Collaborative partnerships with other Fresno State organizations help CWI strengthen projects, such as testing agricultural water products at the Center for Irrigation Technology (CIT) and Water, Energy, and Technology (WET) Center.